LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study-2026.md

 If a screen reader user were to change the slide, how would they know anything has happened?
 There is no announcement, just silence.

-2.4.1 Bypass Blocks
+### 2.4.1 Bypass Blocks (A)

 This one is perhaps debatable.
 An iFrame requires a title and that is required by WCAG, the previous implementation did indeed have a title, which wasn't great, as it was the same when there were multiple widgets on a single page.
 This new implementation does not use an `<iFrame>`, it uses an `<embed>`.
-As a dev, I know they are very similar, as an accessibility specialist I know that WCAG doesn't explicitly state that an <embed> requires a title and it does explicitly require one for an iframe
+As a dev, I know they are very similar, as an accessibility specialist I know that WCAG doesn't explicitly state that an `<embed>` requires a `title` and it does explicitly require one for an iframe.
+There is a title, however, it is on the parent <div> element, so it does not get announced.
+When there is more than one widget on a page, a screen reader simply announces "Frame 1", "Frame 2", etc, completely ignoring the title and it offers nothing useful.

+I can absolutely understand how a WCAG puritan would point out it does not fail, because it is not technically an iframe and <embed> is not explicitly mentioned.
+VoiceOver calls it a frame, parts of WCAG are old and <embed> was non-standard when parts of WCAG were written.
+I'd fail it, however, I'd defitely justify my reasoning and it's clear thay have had a stab at adding a title, just to the wrong element

 4.1.2 Name, Role, Value (A)

-A carosel or slider is should be contained in an adequate and named grouping element
+A carousel or slider needs to communicate what it is, its name and its current state so a user knows what it is and how to interact with it.
+None of these are present.